Fair Value Measurements

 The estimated fair value of the Company’s other financial assets and liabilities as of December 31, were as follows (in thousands):

-(1)The estimated fair value includes the embedded conversion options on the Company’s 3.0% and 3.25% Convertible Senior Notes.
+(2)The estimated fair value includes the embedded conversion options on the Company’s outstanding Convertible Senior Notes.

 The fair value of the Company’s long-term debt and notes receivable from third parties was estimated based upon quoted market prices or by using discounted cash flow analyses based on estimated current rates for similar types of arrangements.
 It was not practicable to estimate the fair value of certain of the Company’s investments, at cost, in 50% or less owned companies because of the lack of quoted market prices and the inability to estimate fair value without incurring excessive costs.
 Considerable judgment was required in developing certain of the estimates of fair value and, accordingly, the estimates presented herein are not necessarily indicative of the amounts that the Company could realize in a current market exchange.